jhugheswebdev/blog/_posts/2017-3-16-sidebar-content-mobile-design.md

 The rejected design implemented an image and would rely on the editorial staff selecting high-quality images consistently.
 This could pose a problem if the images selected are not high-quality, and those images on mobile might slow load time for the site.

-The chosen design could use the existing code, making it more efficient and time-saving than creating brand new code from scratch for aesthetic appeal.
-This design does not include images, including images in the sidebar design would not add much to the user experience.
+The preferred design uses the existing code, making it more efficient and time-saving than creating brand new code to improve aesthetic appeal.
+Including images for each listed article would not add much to the user experience.

 ![screenshot 2017-04-12 14 49 40](https://cloud.githubusercontent.com/assets/19156146/24974202/572e84ae-1f8f-11e7-9e8b-e007cff691c9.png)<br>
 _Final product, small screen view_